Course Outline

 Format:

 In groups, you will plan and implement a market stall.
 You will apply principles of nutrition communication to develop a stall to communicate a clear nutrition message.
-Individually, you will plan and deliver an elevator speech and utilise open-ended questions to connect with your audience.
+Individually, you will plan and deliver an elevator speech and utilise open-ended questions and tailor your nutrition message to connect with your audience.
 You will showcase professionalism and skills in nutrition communication.

 Criteria: